anthony80188/pyrevit-structural-toolkit/README.md

 4. Copy "extensions.json" from 'Installation Files' and paste to (overwriting existing file): %AppData%\pyRevit-Master\extensions
 5. Copy "Dynamo Revit" Folder from 'Installation Files' and paste to (overwriting existing file): %AppData%\Dynamo.
 6. Copy “pyRevit_config”, 'Installation Files' and paste to (overwriting existing file): %AppData%\pyRevit.
 7. Within Revit, navigate to pyRevit within the ribbon.
-On the left hand side click the pyRevit drop down > Extensions and install extension "DevTools".
+On the left hand side click the pyRevit drop down > Extensions and install extension "BIMTools".
 Save to default location on C:\ Drive
 8. You now have access to CDY-ProTools.

 WIP: